 Travel routes were improved to aid commerce and tourism.
 The canal was important until the railway reached the town.
 Sheepskin products, woollen slippers then leather boots and shoes were main industries along with tourism.
 The latter is the survivor.

-Today, Glastonbury is a heady mix of old buildings and ancient monuments.
-Shops and galleries sell to tourists and pilgrims of countless faiths and beliefs.
+Glastonbury town centre is a heady mix of shops and galleries geared for tourists and pilgrims of countless faiths and beliefs.
 Much of the commerce still revolves around spirituality and healing, or the hospitality services required by the customers, as of course, it has throughout the centuries.

 Celtic and Pagan spirituality blended with Christianity is still vibrantly alive.
 Likewise, Arthurian legend breathes on.